virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 **Scheduler** is the actual *software entity* responsible for executing the software policies defined by the OS.
 The scheduler code is implemented as a part of the kernel code.

+> Note: The objective of this experiment is to understand process of scheduling and we won't go into in-depth analysis of the scheduling algorithms used by the operating systems.

 -----------------

 ### The scheduler performs the following tasks: